Aftab-Ahmadajk/Global-Shark-Attack-Data-analysis-Case-Study/README.md

 It is observed that people ages from 13 to 35 years are most killed by shark.
 This is because young people are more involved in activities i.e. surfing, swimming, fishing and bathing etc. that is why they were killed by Shark.

 ## **Summary of Analysis**:
-Based on the analysis of global shark attacks data, here is a summary of analysis.
+Based on the analysis of global shark attack data, here is a summary of analysis.
 - White shark was found the most dangerous species followed by the Tiger shark and Bull shark.
 -	Out of the total 6,798 cases, 4,990 cases were unprovoked and only 623 cases were provoked.
 -	The most frequent activities of the victims were surfing, swimming, fishing, spearfishing and bathing.